Everybody deserves good food.

 This is a large task but we are committed to putting in the work that needs to be done.
 We’ve started by building collaborative relationships with local corner/convenience stores to get fresh produce to customers who would otherwise not have access to it.
 With these stores existing in almost every neighborhood in the city, they’ve provided Kanbe’s Markets with instant access to those residing without a grocery store in reach.

-Producing The Produce
+Produce The Produce

 Knowing so many are without fresh produce, we knew we could use our daily delivery model to tackle the food waste in the U.S.